Junior Faculty Opening

-We invite applications for a tenure-track faculty appointment at the junior level (Assistant or untenured Associate Professor) in the broadly-defined field of Electrical and Computer Engineering.
-The department is especially interested in candidates who work in and across the areas of signal processing, control, and embedded systems and whose research addresses major societal challenges.
+The Department of Electrical Engineering at Stanford University invites applications for a tenure-track faculty appointment at the junior level (Assistant or untenured Associate Professor) in the broadly defined field of electrical and computer engineering.
+The department is especially interested in candidates in multidisciplinary areas such as embedded systems and neuroengineering, and whose research addresses major societal problems.
 Priority, however, will be given to the overall originality and promise of the candidate’s work over any specific area of specialization.

 Candidates are encouraged to contact faculty members from the participating departments (Electrical Engineering, Applied Physics, Materials Science, and Physics) to discuss possible research areas prior to submitting an application.
 The initial appointment includes 2 years of support with an annual salary of approximately $60,000 and benefits.

-- Three reference letters (to be submitted via Academic Jobs Online by the reference writers).
+- three Reference Letters (to be submitted by the reference writers at https://academicjobsonline.org/ajo/jobs/5309).